taryn-eames/Intersection-Sex-Nonbinary/README.md

-# Intersectionality in hiring discrimination: The case of sex and nonbinary gender identities in a range of low skill occupations
+# How does sex-based occupational discrimination affect nonbinary applicants?
+Evidence from a correspondence experiment

 This repository stores current files associated with  the above forthcoming paper by Taryn Eames, a PhD Candidate in economics at U of T.